094459/newsletter-oss-projects/README.md

 [deploy-langfuse-on-ecs-with-fargate](https://github.com/aws-samples/deploy-langfuse-on-ecs-with-fargate) This repository contains the AWS CDK Python code for deploying the Langfuse application using Amazon Elastic Container Registry (ECR) and Amazon Elastic Container Service (ECS).
 If you are not familiar with Langfuse, it is is an open-source LLM engineering platform that helps teams collaboratively debug, analyze, and iterate on their LLM applications.(#203)

+**devtoagent**

+[devtoagent](https://aws-oss.beachgeek.co.uk/4nm) is the first of two projects by **Giovanni Laquidara** featured in this month's edition.
+If you use the dev.to platform, then this project is something you should be checking out.
+It helps you simplify the process of creating blog posts on this platform, using agentic AI to automate some of the tasks around the initial writing, structure, illustration and publishing (in draft).
+As someone who uses dev.to a lot, I am going to try this out and see how it can make me more productive.
+Very nice work Gio.(#217)

 **distill-cli**

 [distill-cli](https://github.com/awslabs/distill-cli) is a new project from Amazon CTO Dr Werner Vogels, which uses Amazon Transcribe and Amazon Bedrock to create summaries of your audio recordings (e.g., meetings, podcasts, etc.) directly from the command line.
 Distill CLI takes a dependency on Amazon Transcribe, and as such, supports the following media formats: AMR, FLAC, M4A, MP3, MP4, Ogg, WebM, WAV.
 It is great to feature this latest project, with the previous one being featured in [#197](https://community.aws/content/2gPNtsdSfQRIpmbUrNyPrjUg54D/aws-open-source-newsletter-197).
 To go with this repo, there is a post too, [Introducing Distill CLI: An efficient, Rust-powered tool for media summarization](https://www.allthingsdistributed.com/2024/06/introducing-distill-cli.html) where Werner shares his experience building this tool in Rust, and provides some closing thoughts too. (#200)